Azure-Samples/semantic-kernel-advanced-usage/templates/copilot_studio/README.md

 ## Implementation

+> [!TIP]
+> Many thanks to our peers Megha Patil and Ankit Sinha for their help in upgrading the code to the latest version of Semantic Kernel!

 The implementation enables seamless integration with Copilot Studio agents via the DirectLine API.
 Several key components work together to provide this functionality:

 - [`DirectLineClient`](src/agents/copilot_studio/directline_client.py): A utility module that handles all Direct Line API operations including authentication, conversation management, posting user activities, and retrieving bot responses using watermark-based polling.